mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 <!-- .element: class="stretch" -->

 * Ignore certain sensitive attributes when making a decision
-* Advantage: Trivial to implement and test
+* Advantage: Easy to implement and test
 * Limitations
   * Sensitive attributes may be correlated with other features
   * Some ML tasks need sensitive attributes (e.g., medical diagnosis)